BigCommerce vs Shopify (2026) — Which is the Better Online Store Builder?

 A point of sale or ‘POS’ system lets you use your ecommerce solution to sell not just online but in physical locations too.

 Other devices — such as barcode scanners, receipt printers, tills and label printers — can also be integrated into proceedings.
-All these help your Shopify or BigCommerce store become more than just a ‘virtual’ entity and turn it into a tool for running a business in the physical world too.
+All these help your Shopify or BigCommerce store become more than just a ‘virtual’ entity: they turn it into a tool for running a business in the physical world too.

 POS lets you accept payment in retail outlets, at market stalls, in pop-up shops or at events.
 And all your customer and order data is synced with your online store’s back end, so everything is kept neat and tidy.